nauam/Courses/docs/administration/maintenance/tuning-rundeck.md

-# Tuning QW Control
+# Tuning Rundeck

 ### File descriptors

-The QW Control server process opens a number of files during normal operation.
+The Rundeck server process opens a number of files during normal operation.
 These include system and java libraries, logs, and sockets.
 Your system restricts the number of open file handles per process but these limitations can be adjusted.